 3. Don't over-pack!
 Keep the weight of the pack at 10-15% of body weight.

 Can you see below which backpack is the right size and fit, and which needs attention?

 Preschoolers: At this age, children don't need to carry much in their backpack.
 The pack mainly serves to create good habits for the future.
 Still, it is important to have the right size and fit.
 If a snack or show & tell item is heavier than usual, have an adult assist.

 Grade School: A bigger size will be needed almost every year as they grow.
 And they normally wear them out during the year anyway.
 The books will get bigger and heavier, as will the lunches and water bottles.
 So be aware of these changes through the year and at the beginning of each year.
 If the pack becomes too heavy, have your child hold some books in the front of them for balance.

 Middle School: Wow.
 Bless them!
 They will want to look cool more than to protect their backs.
 Hopefully the trend will continue to use both straps.
 A little (or more) reminding may be necessary.
 They will also have lockers to change out heavy books, but may not be used to planning ahead.
-Plus there's instruments and sports equipment added to the mix.
-Having them hold similarly weighted objects in each hand, or in front of them while wearing their backpack is ideal.
+Plus, there are instruments and sports equipment added to the mix.
+Having them hold similarly weighted objects in each hand or in front of them while wearing their backpack is ideal.

 College: Their habits are all their own.
-So are their books, devices and computers.
+So are their books, devices, and computers.
 If some textbooks are necessary for class, have them look into on-campus lockers.
-Otherwise, lighten the load by planning ahead each day, or part of the day.
+Otherwise, lighten the load by planning ahead each day.

 A pediatric physical therapist can help you with adjusting or recommending a correctly fitting backpack.
 They can also use a hands on approach to correct imbalances in muscle tightness and weakness as well as set up a movement program for home.
 This will help your child develop and maintain good posture and strength habits so that they can carry their loads now and into the future.
 (1)